andrew/ultimate-awesome/README.md

 - [awesome-tadoku](https://github.com/t9md/awesome-tadoku) - Tadoku(多読)+α リソースリンク集と一口コメント.
 - [awesome-android-tips](https://github.com/thanhtoan1196/awesome-android-tips) - :sunglasses: A curated list of awesome Android tips.
 - [LearningDevOpsUkraine](https://github.com/allozavrr/LearningDevOpsUkraine) - LearningDevOpsUkraine.
-- [awesome-starred](https://github.com/almereyda/awesome-starred) - A curated list of my GitHub stars!.
 - [tech-resources](https://github.com/andou/tech-resources) - 🔧 A list of useful resources for tech enthusiasts.  .
-- [awesome-minecraft-bedrock](https://github.com/CAIMEOX/awesome-minecraft-bedrock) - A curated list of awesome Minecraft Bedrock plugin, tool and software.
 - [awesome-scene-change-detections](https://github.com/chickenbestlover/awesome-scene-change-detections) - A curated list of datasets, codes, and papers related to scene change detection.
 - [awesome-keyboard](https://github.com/Delapouite/awesome-keyboard) - A curated list of awesome resources about configuring and building keyboards.
 - [awesome-clubhouse](https://github.com/ehsanghaffar/awesome-clubhouse) - Clubhouse is a new type of social network based on voice—where people around the world come together to talk, listen and learn from each other in real-time.
-- [awesome-erlang](https://github.com/erlang-punch/awesome-erlang) - An (accurate) list of awesome Erlang resources.
 - [awesome](https://github.com/FightingDesign/awesome) - 💡 令人惊叹的一些前端资源、工具包等汇总。（💡  Amazing summary of some front-end resources, toolkits, etc.）.
 - [awesome_flutter_extensions](https://github.com/Frezyx/awesome_flutter_extensions) - A curated list of the most popular extensions for dart / Flutter development in various IDEs including Visual Studio Code, IntelliJ IDEA, and Android Studio.
 - [awesome-yii2](https://github.com/goke-epapa/awesome-yii2) - Curated list of resources about using Yii2 - Yii is a high-performance component-based PHP framework.
+- [awesome-rc](https://github.com/halidaltuner/awesome-rc) - 🏎️ ⚙️ 🤖 A curated list of awesome RC(Radio-controlled) toys and development. 🔧 🚂 🚒 🚗.
 - [awesome-rails-education](https://github.com/heyspacetime/awesome-rails-education) - 💎 Becoming a Ruby and Ruby on Rails developer for people who already know some developery things.
-- [awesome_adversarial_transferability](https://github.com/JindongGu/awesome_adversarial_transferability) - A curated list of papers for the transferability of adversarial examples.
 - [awesome-designops](https://github.com/jondot/awesome-designops) - Awesome DesignOps is an awesome style list that curates the best design ops news, tools, tutorials, articles and more.
 - [awesome-medphys](https://github.com/jrkerns/awesome-medphys) - A list of open-source software tailored for the Medical Physics domain.
 - [awesome-minestom](https://github.com/LeoDog896/awesome-minestom) - A curated list of awesome Minestom libraries, resources, projects, and servers.